silvncr/Celebi/README.md

 Each time the image is loaded, it increases the counter by one.
 Celebi exploits this by refreshing the page repeatedly.
 This quickly increases the counter, thus giving views.

 ### Notes
-- It is unnecessary to use more multiple tabs for the same counter.
+- It is unnecessary to use multiple tabs for the same counter.
 - For more information on the Profile View Counter, please see [https://gpvc.arturio.dev](https://gpvc.arturio.dev).